 6.2.3.3 Process 1.1.3 - Validate HH Data

 This process performs data marshalling of aggregated half hourly meter data from the Half Hourly Data Aggregator.
 The file that is sent by the Half Hourly Data Aggregator will depend on whether Additional BM Units have been implemented.
 If they have, the HHDA will send a BM Unit Aggregated Half Hour Data File (D0298) to ISRA, whereas if they have not, the HHDA will send an Aggregated Half Hour Data File (D0040).
 The HHDA, however, will not send both for a given Settlement and GSP Group.
+Where a Demand Control Event has occurred, the HHDA may submit a separate Demand Disconnection Volume Data (D0376) reporting those volumes associated with any disconnection.
 The received data must be aggregated to GSP Group, Supplier, Consumption Component Class, BM Unit and Settlement Period.

 The incoming data will be validated to ensure: